HOT ROD BAITS Bass Series TOURNAMENT REGULATIONS

 C. BOATING AND SAFETY RULES

 - Each contestant will conduct himself in a sportsmanlike manner.
 Obey all state and federal boating safety laws.
 Obey all conservation laws.
-Persons guilty of violations may disqualified from the event and expelled from future tournaments.
+Life vests must be worn when boat is moving faster than 10mph.
+Persons guilty of violations may be disqualified from the event and expelled from future tournaments.

 - Extend courtesy to all people using the tournament waters; including recreational anglers on shore or in a boat.